alexmonteil/task-manager-api/README.md

 https://monteil-task-manager.herokuapp.com

-ALL AUTHENTICATED ROUTES WILL EXPECT A JWT CONTAINING THE USER ID
+ALL AUTHENTICATED ROUTES WILL EXPECT A JWT CONTAINING THE USER ID <br>
+The Bearer token must be used within the HTTP request headers as an Authorization key with a value matching the following pattern: <br>
+"Bearer ``<YourToken>``"

 Demo user email: **demo@demo.com** <br>
 Demo user password: **Demo123!** <br>